telefonicaid/fiware-cosmos/doc/deployment_examples/sinfonier/feeding_sinfonier.md

 ```
 This action only store a value in the attributes, isn't a change for notify to `Cygnus`.

-After all, there a subscription to `Book1` that will notify all attributes to 'Cygnus' in the moment that a value changes (one, two or all attributes).
+After all, there a subscription to `Book1` that will notify all attributes to `Cygnus` in the moment that a value changes (one, two or all attributes).
 If get a bad subscription or want to change the subscription to another entity or change the notified values, can easily unsubscribe.
 Only needs the subscription ID previously saved:
 ```
 (curl localhost:1026/v1/unsubscribeContext -s -S --header 'Content-Type: application/json' \
     --header 'Accept: application/json' -d @- | python -mjson.tool) <<EOF